djordjezikelic/djordjezikelic.github.io/_pages/about.md

 * <span style="color:grey">November 2022</span>\.
 Very excited to share that 3 of our papers have been accepted at AAAI 2023!
 1. [Learning Control Policies for Stochastic Systems with Reach-avoid Guarantees](https://arxiv.org/abs/2210.05308); 2.
 [Quantization-aware Interval Bound Propagation for Training Certifiably Robust Quantized Neural Networks](https://arxiv.org/abs/2211.16187); 3.
 [Bidding Graph Games with Partially-Observable Budgets](https://arxiv.org/abs/2211.13626).
 Thanks and congrats to my coauthors.

 * <span style="color:grey">October 2022</span>\.
 I have completed my internship with Amazon in London and will move back to Vienna.
-Thanks to the Prime Video Automated Reasoning team for hosting me for another great internship (this time in person)!
+Thanks to the Prime Video Automated Reasoning team for hosting me for another great internship!

 * <span style="color:grey">September 2022</span>\.
 Our work [Algorithms and Hardness Results for Computing Cores of Markov Chains](https://hal.archives-ouvertes.fr/hal-03808158/) has ben accepted at FSTTCS 2022.
 Thanks and congrats to my coauthors!